 I accumulated these properties over the last 15 years.
 Using the depreciation schedule from my 2022 tax return, I spent $2,453,677 to purchase and renovate these properties.
 My net profit, excluding mortgage interest and depreciation, of $442,249 gives me an annual return of 18% on the money invested (14.6% if interest expense is included).
 In addition, I used leverage on most of these properties, giving me a much greater cash-on-cash return.

-The initial cost of my current portfolio is $2,45M, and the estimated market value of these properties is $6,58M, which is a 168% gain.
-It is difficult to determine the annualized housing appreciation because I did not have the same number of properties each year.
+The initial cost of my current portfolio is $2.45M, and the estimated market value of these properties is $6.58M, which is a 168% gain.
+Determining the annualized housing appreciation is difficult because I did not have the same number of properties each year.
 Remember that this is not all property appreciation because I buy all properties well below market value.

 Conclusion